789ni812/imgdescriptor/spec.md

 # Project Specification: AI Image Describer RPG Game (from 2025-06-23)

+## TypeScript Type Safety Policy

+- **Never use `any`** in production code.
+Always use the most specific, strict, and descriptive TypeScript types possible.
+- **Never use `unknown`** as a replacement for `any` unless:
+  - The user is explicitly notified and approves the use of `unknown` for a specific case.
+  - There is a clear, documented reason why `unknown` is the safest and most correct type (e.g., for generic, untyped external data).
+- **If a type is unclear or not well-defined:**
+  - Pause and ask the user for clarification or for a more precise type definition.
+  - Propose a specific interface or type alias that matches the actual data structure.
+- **All function arguments, return values, and data structures must be strictly typed.**
+- **Document any edge cases or places where type safety cannot be guaranteed.**

+> This policy ensures maximum type safety, maintainability, and clarity throughout the codebase.
+All contributors must follow these rules for any TypeScript code.

 ## TDD Workflow (for each task)
 1. **Write/Update the Test** (make it fail if needed)
 2. **Implement the Code** (make the test pass)